-What’s the difference between asteroids and comets? | EarthSky.org
+EarthSky | Comets and asteroids: What’s the difference?

 Comets are named for their discoverers.

 Not all comets and asteroids fall into the neat categories mentioned above.
-Besides comets that come from the Oort Cloud, another group of comets exists that have orbits much closer to the sun.
-All comets with orbital periods less than 200 years are called short-period comets.
-The vast majority of short-period comets move in orbits that are the same direction as the planets.
+Besides comets that come from the Oort Cloud, another group of comets orbit much closer to the sun.
+They are short-period comets and have orbital periods less than 200 years.
+Most short-period comets move in orbits that are the same direction as the planets.
 One notable exception to this is the most famous comet of them all, Halley’s Comet.

 Here’s another strange twist on the distinctions that exist between comets and asteroids.
-That is, comets are the usual parent objects for meteors that come in annual showers.
+That is, comets are the usual parent objects for our annual meteor showers.
 Comets are flimsy objects, and, when they come close to the sun, they often leave behind a trail of icy debris.
-Earth plows through many old comet paths in the course of every year.
-The cometary debris enters our atmosphere, and that’s why we experience meteor showers.
+Every year, Earth plows through many old comet paths.
+This cometary debris enters our atmosphere, and that’s why we experience meteor showers.

 For example, the Orionids and Eta Aquariids are both showers made from debris left behind by Halley’s Comet.
 Comet Tempel-Tuttle is the source of the Leonid meteor shower.
 But not all meteor showers stem from comets.
 The Geminid meteor shower – seen every December – has a mysterious object called 3200 Phaethon as its source.
-This object is sometimes called a rock-comet; in many ways, it’s like an asteroid-comet hybrid.
+This object is sometimes called a rock-comet; that’s because in many ways, it’s like an asteroid-comet hybrid.

 3200 Phaethon, the weird asteroid with a tail, isn’t the only object blurring the border between asteroids and comets.
-Asteroid 311P/PANSTARRS was captured by the Hubble Space Telescope and revealed to have not one tail but six!
-The strange asteroid is now also considered a main-belt comet, and as a bonus it may have a satellite in orbit around it.
+The Hubble Space Telescope captured an image of asteroid 311P/PANSTARRS and revealed it has six tails!
+So this strange asteroid is also a main-belt comet, and as a bonus it may have a satellite in orbit around it.

 Bottom line: Most asteroids are rocky bodies that lie within the asteroid belt while comets are dirty snowballs from the Oort Cloud, with some objects acting like a hybrid of these two types.